SteveJustin1963/tec-CHESS/README.md

 queen ![](https://github.com/SteveJustin1963/tec-CHESS-7seg/blob/master/pics/queen.png)
 pawn ![](https://github.com/SteveJustin1963/tec-CHESS-7seg/blob/master/pics/pawn.png)

-the DP splits 2 sides
+the DP splits 2 sides, or blinking and non blinking

 pieces moved with touch thru 2 thin silver wires across face of each led. op scan is faster than touch, the two will sync and latch a bit thats read back, same way a light pen reads back the raster, thru timing the press is derived.